Most Advanced Packers and Movers Cost Calculator

 Ahmedabad Weather & Temperature

 The climate of Ahmedabad (Ahmedabad weather) is usually hot and moist.
 The climate of this city depends on three seasons – summer, winter, and monsoon.
 Hence, the climatic conditions of this city might vary from season to season.
-But overage, Ahmedabad is known for a dry climate.
+But overage, Ahmedabad is known for its dry climate.
 If we talk about Ahmedabad, then there is a big difference between day and night temperatures.
 The highest recorded temperature in Ahmedabad is 48°C and the lowest is 5°C.

 Climate data for Ahmedabad (1981–2010)